RobTillaart/UUID/README.md

                   ^    ^
 ```

-The length is 32 HEX digits + four hyphens = 36 characters.
+The length is 32 hexadecimal digits + four hyphens = 36 characters.
-Note that the HEX digits are lower case.
+Note that the hexadecimal digits are lower case.

 The 0.1.1 version of the lib tries to follow the RFC4122,
-for version 4 and variant 1.
+for version 4 (random generated) and variant 1.
 In the format above the version 4 is indicated by the first arrow and must be 4.
 The variant 1 is at the position of the second arrow.
 This nibble must be 8,9, a or b.
+All the remaining bits are random.

 The basis for the UUID class is a Marsaglia pseudo random number generator.
 This PRNG must be seeded with two real random uint32_t to get real random UUID's.